Vardan Minasyan: Tobol

 Minasyan was sacked as manager of FC Tobol on 16 April 2015.

-FC Ararat-Armenia
+Ararat-Armenia

 On 1 October 2018, Minasyan was appointed as the new head coach of FC Ararat-Armenia, where he signed a 2-year contract.
 Under his management, FC Ararat-Armenia became the first Armenian Premier League team to advance to the playoff round of a major European club tournament.
+On 17 July 2020, Minasyan left Ararat-Armenia after his contract expired.

+Ararat-Armenia return

+On 17 June 2023, Ararat-Armenia announced the return of Minasyan as their head coach.
+On 28 May 2025, Minasyan left Ararat-Armenia again after his contract expired.